forge42dev/Remix-Dev-Tools/README.md

 ## Support

-If you like Remix Development Tools consider starring the repository.
+If you like react-router-devtools consider starring the repository or donating via Github sponsors.
 If you have any questions, comments, or suggestions, please feel free to reach out!

 ## License

-Remix Development Tools is open-source software released under the [MIT License](https://opensource.org/licenses/MIT).
+react-router-devtools is open-source software released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Acknowledgments

-React Router Devtools was inspired by the Remix framework / React Router v7 and aims to enhance the development experience for Remix users.
+React Router Devtools was inspired by the React Router v7 and aims to enhance the development experience for React Router v7+ users.

 Feel free to explore React Router Devtools, and we hope it significantly improves your Remix development process.
 If you encounter any issues or have suggestions for enhancements, please don't hesitate to open an issue on our GitHub repository.
 Happy Remixing!